hitaishi18-coder/kapoors-villa/README.md

 LLM Context: If adding new features or routes, ensure public/llms.txt is updated to reflect the changes.

 🚢 Deployment
-This project is optimized for deployment on Vercel.
+This project is optimized for seamless deployment on Vercel.

 To deploy:

-Push your code to a Git repository (GitHub/GitLab/Bitbucket).
+Push your code to a Git repository (GitHub / GitLab / Bitbucket).

 Import the project into your Vercel dashboard.

 Vercel will automatically detect Next.js and configure the build settings.

+Manual Build & Start:

 Bash
 # Manual Build Command